swt30/thesis/chapters/01-introduction/01-introduction.md

 In addition to 1D models, numerical simulations of processes like convection may also be useful for understanding the interiors of planets.
 Here, there are very strong links with the geological sciences.
 It is not necessarily possible to directly apply methods from the earth sciences, however, since many of them depend implicitly on a more detailed knowledge of the Earth than we can achieve for exoplanets---for example, seismological data and gravitational moment measurements.
-An immediate first check on the validity of exoplanetary models does come from applying them to the Earth, however, and the results from this are generally promising, as shown in @fig:density-profile-PREM-comparison.
+An immediate first check on the validity of exoplanetary models does come from applying them to the Earth, however, and the results from this are generally promising, as shown in [@fig:density-profile-PREM-comparison].

 ![
   Comparison of a self-consistent density profile to an Earth model obtained through seismological data.
   Modelling the density profile of the Earth as if we were modelling an exoplanet produces results that compare well with the Preliminary Reference Earth Model (PREM), which is determined by inverting measurements of seismic wave propagation to solve for the internal structure.
-  --- *From @Baraffe2014*
+  --- *Adapted from @Baraffe2014*
 ](density-profile-PREM-comparison){#fig:density-profile-PREM-comparison}

 ### These models are useful in several ways